huckiyang/Obs-Causal-Q-Network/README.md

 ## Reference

-This fun work was initialzed when Danny and I first read the Causal Variational Model between 2018 to 2019.
+This fun work was initialzed when [Danny](https://www.linkedin.com/in/danny-hung/) and I first read the Causal Variational Model between 2018 to 2019 with the helps from Dr. [Yi Ouyang](https://scholar.google.com/citations?hl=en&user=dw_Sj_YAAAAJ) and Dr. [Pin-Yu Chen](https://scholar.google.com/citations?user=jxwlCUUAAAAJ&hl=en).

 Please consider to reference the paper if you find this work helpful or relative to your research.